 Buddy's responsibilities include:

-The main task of the buddy is to ensure that new employees are comfortable and able to quickly participate in ongoing development projects.
+The main task of the buddy is to ensure that new remote employees are comfortable and able to quickly participate in ongoing development projects.

 Company culture is the "individuality" of your company.
 They are your shared values, goals, attitudes, and practices.
 It's helpful to introduce new developers to your culture so they can work well and speed up their work.